Regional Strategy for Rainwater Management

 Would it not be better to build houses on stilts in flood plains and allow flood waters to flow as nature intended, instead of build barriers like dikes or house mounds?

-Chewy asked over 2 years ago
+Chewy asked almost 3 years ago

 There’s a whole body of work on architectural design relevant to building homes within floodplain areas, referred to by several names: alternative design, flood-proof design and resiliency architecture .
 There are many methods and strategies to elevate dwellings (eg. piers, pilings, fill) and flood proof materials (i.e., brick, concrete) that can be used to reduce the risk of flooding on the built form.